nayoung10/ASSD/README.md

-# Decoupled Sequence and Structure GEneration for Realistic Antibody Design
+# Decoupled Sequence and Structure Generation for Realistic Antibody Design

 This is a public repository for our paper [Decoupled Sequence and Structure Generation for Realistic Antibody Design](https://openreview.net/forum?id=CTkABQvnkm).